wisecodesio/My-snake-game/README.md

-Just a Basic Snake Game
-i used HTML, CSS and Javasacript
+I created a simple Snake game using HTML, CSS, and JavaScript.